bloominstituteoftechnology/React-Todo/answers.md

 5. Components
   React components are little reusable pieces of code that return a React element to be rendered to the page.
+  I have learned about two types of components thus far in my journey in Lambda School; functional components and class components.
+A functional component is just a little function that returns some element.
+A class component also returns an element but in addition has access to a property called `state`.
+We can do lots of really cool things with state, which I'm still learning about...

 6. JSX